 - Carry tools and spare parts that match the dive equipment to make minor repairs.

 - Test new equipment in the pool or dive tank.
-Indoor diving centers are good for this, for example, the California Diving Center in America.
+Indoor diving centers are good for this, for example, the California Diving Center in US.

 - Maintain equipment – cleaning of your mask and disinfection of other diving gear, as well as a regular revision by a specialist and proper storage.

 - Perform a buddy check before each dive.

 5. Increased discomfort

 Someone who is uncomfortable is more nervous than someone who is comfortable.
 Nervousness can be protective, but it also carries some risk when diving.

 The reasons for discomfort underwater are not always immediately clear.

 Diving is a matter of the mind and sometimes circumstances lead to discomfort, which in themselves do not actually represent a danger and the diver is not even aware of the causes.
 For example bad visibility, darkness, difficult orientation or an unknown diving area, seasickness, lack of confidence in the diving partner, new or borrowed equipment, physical exertion, leg cramps, unfamiliar responsibility, little experience, residual alcohol, bad daily form, and much more.

 Therefore, it is important to abort, slowly end or reschedule a dive even if you do not know the reasons for it yourself at first or cannot immediately understand them as a guide.